kimutai567/Elite-Auto-Hub/README.md

 - Admin order status tracking
 - Local browser storage for demo data
 - Intergration of live chat where user can talk to a customer care representative.
+- Functional order flow from custom to rders

 ## Production Build